Hawai‘i Safe Food Guide

 21. Use Safe Defrosting Practices

-Never defrost on the counter.
-Use fridge, cold water bath, or microwave.
+Never defrost food on the counter.

 22. Understand “Best Before” vs “Use By”